tochinet/TFT_WeatherApp/README.md

-# WeatherAppArduiTouch
+# WeatherApp for the ArduiTouch ESP+Touchscreen enclosure
-App for showing time, date, weather and moon phases with ArduiTouch and NodeMCU-32S
+Arduino sketch for showing time, date, weather and moon phases with ArduiTouch and NodeMCU-32S

 # ArduiTouch ESP
 ArduiTouch is a touchscreen enclosure set made for wall mounting with NodeMCU or Wemos D1 Mini boards based on ESP8266 or ESP32 platforms.